 In response to these and other events and the negative returns suffered by the State's various investment funds during the market turmoil associated with the downturn in the nation's economy in 2008 and 2009, the Board and the Legislative Council Service ("LCS") co-sponsored an Independent Fiduciary and Operational Review of State Investment Policies, Procedures and Practices prepared by Ennis, Knupp & Associates.
 Inc. (the "Review").
 The scope of the work of this Review included, among other things, review and recommendations for appropriate governance and organizational structure, and investment best practices for investing agencies.
 The findings and recommendations of the Review were reported to the Board at a meeting on January 13, 2010.
 In order to address certain recommendations of the Review, during the 2010 legislative session the Legislature, among other things, modified the composition of the SIC, clarified the authority of the SIC and the State Investment Officer, provided for the appointment of the State Investment Officer by the SIC and changed the method of appointment of public members of the SIC.
-In an October 2013 strategic planning session, the SIC asked the consulting group now known as EnnisKnupp to revisit the SIC's recent efforts to improve the SIC's investment and governance practices, and assist the SIC in its continuing efforts to expand reforms.
-The Council later endorsed a 2013 Strategic Planning Summary report and plan produced in conjunction with this effort.
+Removal of individual investment authorization powers by the Investment Officer alone, and addition of Council Investment, Audit, Governance and legal Committees have greatly improved Council practices and governance procedures.
+In an October 2013 strategic planning session, the SIC asked the consulting group now known as Hewitt-EnnisKnupp to revisit the SIC's recent efforts to improve the SIC's investment and operational practices, and assist the SIC in its continuing efforts to expand reforms.
+The SIC later endorsed a 2013 Strategic Planning Summary report and plan produced in conjunction with this effort.